Stoke sub Hamdon Priory: Architecture

 The buildings are constructed from Hamstone, a Jurassic limestone quarried on the local Ham Hill.

 The priory itself is linked to a barn by a wall.
 It includes a gateway which provides access from North Street.
 The 5 m high wall dates from the 15th century and includes an arched gateway which has a buttress on its western side.
 The barn is largely from the 18th century; however it incorporates material from the former building.
 The southern end is supported by two buttresses and the north side includes a door on the first floor.

 The other barn which is about 25 m north west of The Priory was built in the 15th century.
 It has partially thatched roof, and served as a tithe barn.
 The other outbuilding which is about 40 m north west of The Priory may once have been used as a wagon shed.
 A further 15th century barn to the west of The Priory is now ruined, following a fire in 1969.
 It is close to the circular Dovecote which may date from the 14th century.
 Pigeons and doves were an important food source historically kept for their eggs, flesh, and dung.

-The main priory building itself is of an "L" shaped plan and consists of three unequal wings.
+The main priory building itself is of an L-shaped plan and consists of three unequal wings.
 The oldest part contains the hall, screens and dormitory.
 This was built in the 14th century but contains stones from the previous building, which show oblique tooling found in Norman architecture.
 The two-storey hall is 28 ft long and 18 ft wide.
 It was originally used as the refectory, with a window being added by Bishop Beckington in the 15th century, and later became a coal store.
 The hall also has arches into bays and an ogee-headed recess which may have been an aumbry.
 At the eastern end of the hall is a parlour on the ground floor and, on the first floor, is a dormitory.
-The chapel next to the dormitory can be see through a squint which is unusually combined with a piscina.
+The chapel next to the dormitory can be seen through a squint which is unusually combined with a piscina.

 The central block south of the hall contains the dining room and kitchen on the ground floor with bedrooms above.
 Both have chamfered beams made of elm which are approximately 19 ft long.
 Centrally between the two rooms is a large medieval fireplace including a bread oven.
 Next to the kitchen is the large south store.